mxagar/mlops_udacity/03_Deployment/MLOpsND_Deployment.md

 # This automatically will launch our app!
 # After pushing, the app is executed
 git push heroku main
+# BUT, if we'd like to push just a folder inside our git repo
+# we need to use a special command
+# The command is to just push the specified (sub-)directory
+git subtree push --prefix /path/to/folder heroku main

 # We can enter the app's virtual machine/container
 heroku run bash --app <name-of-the-app>